steipete/PSTCollectionView/README.md

 As cell animations are another super-tricky theme, my goal for now is to just don't animate.

 Should work with Xcode 4.4+ and ARC.

+Feel free to hack around and improve it.

+Another goal (at least super useful for debugging) is interoperability between UI/PS classes:

+            flowLayout = (UICollectionViewFlowLayout *)[UICollectionViewFlowLayout new];
+            collectionView = (UICollectionView *)[[PSCollectionView alloc] initWithFrame:self.view.bounds collectionViewLayout:(PSCollectionViewFlowLayout *)flowLayout];

+License will be MIT.